Chapter 36

 In the center, a circular fountain of black stone projected fine threads of water that rose and fell in perfect silence, creating a light mist that played with the light.

-Around this point, three buildings rose majestically, each oriented towards a different cardinal point: one to the left, another straight ahead, and the last to the right.
+Around this point, three buildings rose majestically, each oriented toward a different cardinal point: one to the left, another directly ahead, and the last to the right.

-Each structure shared the same architectural language as the main building—architecture that didn't fit with the rest of the city: where the constructions were of stone and wood, warm and functional, these seemed to belong to another era.
+Each structure shared the same architectural language as the main building—an architecture that didn't fit with the rest of the city: where the constructions were of warm, functional stone and wood, these seemed to belong to another era.

-They rose with a severe elegance, made of materials that reflected the sunlight as if they preserved within them the memory of ancient times.
+They rose with a severe elegance, made of materials that reflected the sunlight as if they held within them the memory of ancient times.

-The towers, slender and tall, rose like spears bathed in the daylight—, but each had a distinct nuance in its design.
+The towers, slender and tall, rose like spears bathed in daylight—but each had a distinct nuance in its design.

-The building on the left displayed inscriptions and reliefs of figures in motion: warriors, bipedal beasts, and symbols similar to eyes.
+The building on the left displayed inscriptions and reliefs of figures in motion: warriors, bipedal beasts, and symbols resembling eyes.

-The one in front, similar to the one on the left, displayed inscriptions and reliefs of figures in motion: warriors, humanoids with horns, and more symbols similar to eyes.
+The one in front, similar to the one on the left, showed inscriptions and reliefs of moving figures: warriors, humanoids with horns, and more symbols like eyes.

 The one on the right, however, had large windows and metallic structures that fit more with current times.